 Early Childhood Education: The UDC Edge

-Founded in 2010, the National Center for Urban Education embodies UDC’s longstanding commitment to preparing future educators and the residents of the District of Columbia.
+The Graduate Program in Education embodies UDC’s longstanding commitment to preparing future educators to provide an exceptional education to the residents of the District of Columbia.
 Our program is heavy on practical classroom training and closely aligned with trends and curricula at local schools.
-You will learn by doing and learn from the best, as UDC works closely with D.C. public schools to pair you with outstanding teachers for your internship.
+You will learn how to teach from experienced educators with a deep understanding of local context and practical concerns, not scholars far removed from practice.
+Many of our adjunct faculty members are active principals in the D.C. public schools with their fingers of the pulse of current issues and trends.
+In addition, UDC works closely with D.C. public schools to pair candidates with outstanding teachers during their internship.

 Master's Degree (MA) in Early Childhood Education